piddlingtuna/subcomp/frontend/README.md

 # Frontend

-The frontend uses the [React](https://reactjs.org/) with JavaScript (it really should use TypeScript).
-It has been refactored to use functional components, instead of outdated (but maybe more performant class components) to improve maintainability.
+The frontend uses [React](https://reactjs.org/) with JavaScript (it really should use TypeScript).
+It has been refactored to use functional components, instead of outdated (but maybe more performant) class components to improve maintainability.
 It does not use any state management libraries; React hooks suffice.

 [React Bootstrap](https://react-bootstrap.github.io/) is used for styling and [Prettier](https://prettier.io/) is used for linting.